 Who are the lepers of today?
-The people in your life who need your healing touch but who repulse you.
+When love hurts, lepers are the people in your life who need your healing touch but who repulse you.

 Go rather to the lost sheep ….
 As you go, preach this message: ‘The kingdom of heaven is near.’
 Heal the sick, raise the dead, cleanse those who have leprosy, drive out demons.
 Freely you have received, freely give (Matthew 10:6-8 NIV).

 Jesus spells out very clearly what He is calling us — His followers — to do.
 In proclaiming the Good News, we don’t just talk about it.
 We prove that the kingdom of heaven is real by healing the sick, raising the dead, cleansing lepers, and overcoming demons.

 In our everyday lives, that means taking care of the needs of those who are sick.
 It means taking time to reach those who are spiritually dead and bringing them to life in God.
 It means cleaning out the hearts and minds of lepers.
 It means identifying the lies and temptations of demons that affect the people we know, while helping them become stronger in obeying God’s ways, in living out the truth and in resisting evil choices.

 Cleaning out the hearts and minds of lepers — what does that mean?
 In biblical times, lepers were outcasts, forced to spend the rest of their years in leper colonies because healthy people might catch the disease.
 Touch was forbidden.